stan-dev/design-docs/designs/0032-cmdstan-output-formats.md

 The model class methods `constrained_param_names`, `unconstrained_param_names`, `get_constrained_sizedtypes`, `get_unconstrained_sizedtypes`
 provide name, type, and shape information.
-The reason that the model reports on both the constrained and unconstrained parameters is the Stan parameter types simplex, correlation, covariance, and cholesky factors have different shapes on the constrained, unconstrained scale.
+The reason that the model reports on both the constrained and unconstrained parameters is the Stan parameter types simplex, correlation, covariance, and Cholesky factors have different shapes on the constrained, unconstrained scale.
 For example, a simplex parameter is a vector whose elements sum to one on the constrained scale which means that it has $N-1$ free parameters when computing on the unconstrained scale.
 The Stan model parameter inputs and outputs are on the *constrained* scale, therefore the number of parameter values reported by the `write_array` method